 - First Paragraph: Smith Plumbing offers a 24-hour emergency plumbing service in Bristol.
 We don’t charge a call-out fee and can be there in just 20 minutes.
 We are the top emergency plumber in your area, according to customer reviews.
 Call us now…

-- Professional image of the Van or Plumber
+- The professional image of the Van or Plumber

 - Description: The common problems they solve, the things they can fix, and some quotes from customers.